 Living “In the Moment” is a Challenge I know…

 I struggle as much as the next person to be present in THE moment.
 Mindful of the Here and Now.
 I get it!
 It’s tough with the advancement of technology, and the ever-present cell phone glued to our hips.
-The laptops, book readers, gaming devices, notebooks, I-Pads… You get the picture.
+Smart Phones, laptops, book readers, gaming devices, notebooks, I-Pads… You get the picture.

 Have you ever mistakenly forgotten your cell phone and then half way to the office you had to drive back home?
 It is that sudden, heart racing, gut wrenching feeling that you may miss something really important (the latest social media update- kidding of course!) client call or even that emergency phone call from your child’s school?
 I know, I have been there more times than I can count.